-How Can You Help a Friend or Family Member?
+How Can You Help a Family Member or Friend?

-- Acknowledge that they are in a very difficult and scary situation, be supportive and listen.
+Acknowledge they are in a very difficult and scary situation.

+Be supportive and listen.
 Let them know that the abuse is not their fault.
-Reassure them that they are not alone and that there is help and support out there.
+Reassure them that they are not alone and that help is out there.
 It may be difficult for them to talk about the abuse.
 Let them know that you are available to help whenever they may need it.
-What they need most is someone who will believe and listen.
+What they need most is someone who will believe and listen to them.

-Even though the relationship was abusive, your friend or family member may still feel sad and lonely once it is over.
-They will need time to mourn the loss of the relationship and will especially need your support at that time.
+Even though the relationship was abusive, your friend or family member may feel sad or lonely when it's over.
+As they mourn the loss of the relationship, they will need your support.

-- Encourage them to participate in activities outside of the relationship with friends and family.
+Encourage them to do things with other friends and family.

-Support is critical and the more they feel supported by people who care for them, the easier it will be for them to take the steps necessary to get and stay safe away from their abusive partner.
-Remember that you can call the hotline to find local support groups and information on staying safe.
+Support is critical.
+Find activities that are therapeutic for your friend or family member, and do them together.
+The more they feel supported by people who care for them, the easier it will be to stay away from their abusive partner.
+Our advocates can help you brainstorm ideas if needed.

-Although it is difficult to see someone you care about get hurt, ultimately they are the one who has to make the decisions about what they want to do.
+Though it is difficult to see someone you care about hurting, ultimately they have to make the decisions about what they want to do.
 It’s important for you to support them no matter what they decide, and help them find a way to safety and peace.

 Helping Your Teen

-- Don’t post information about them on social networking sites.
-Never use sites like Facebook or foursquare to reveal their current location or where they hang out.
+Never use sites like Facebook to reveal their location or where they hang out.
 It’s possible their partner will use your post to find them.
 Brush up on your knowledge of digital safety.

 Allow them to make up their own mind.